Frank Morgan (musician): Comeback (1985–2007)

 Fresh out of prison in April 1985, Morgan started recording again, releasing Easy Living on Contemporary Records that June.
 Morgan performed at the Monterey Jazz Festival on September 21, 1986, and turned down an offer to play Charlie Parker in Clint Eastwood's film Bird (Forest Whitaker took his place).

 He made his New York debut in December 1986 at the Village Vanguard, and collaborated with George W.S.
 Trow on Prison-Made Tuxedos, a semi-autobiographical Off-Broadway play that included live music by the Frank Morgan Quartet (featuring Ronnie Mathews, Walter Booker, and Victor Lewis).
 His 1990 album Mood Indigo went to number four on the Billboard jazz chart.

 In 1998 Morgan suffered a stroke, but subsequently recovered.
 He recorded and performed music live during the last nine years of his life.

 HighNote Records eventually released three albums-worth of material from a three-night stand at the Jazz Standard in New York City in November 2003.
 Morgan also participated in the 2004 Charlie Parker Jazz Festival in Tompkins Square Park.

 In 2000, Morgan had traveled to Taos, New Mexico, for a two-night engagement.
 He fell in love with Taos and made it his home for the next five years.
 Whenever asked, he proudly proclaimed, "My hometown is Taos, New Mexico".

 After moving to Minneapolis in late 2005, Morgan headlined the 2006 Twin Cities Hot Summer Jazz Festival and played duets with Ronnie Mathews at the Dakota Jazz Club there.
 He also played with George Cables at the Artists' Quarter in St. Paul, Minnesota.
-Morgan also performed at the 2006 East Coast Jazz Festival in Washington, D.C., and on the West Coast at Yoshi's and Catalina's.
+Morgan also performed on the West Coast at Yoshi's and Catalina's.

 His last gig in Minneapolis featured Grace Kelly, Irv Williams, and Peter Schimke at the Dakota on July 1, 2007.

 For one of Morgan's final recordings, he composed and recorded music for the audiobook adaptation of Michael Connelly's crime novel The Overlook (2007), providing brief unaccompanied sax solos at the beginning and end of the book, and between chapters.
 Morgan is mentioned in the book by lead character homicide detective Harry Bosch, a jazz enthusiast.

 Shortly before his death, Morgan completed his first tour of Europe.